-Even though readily available – if you know where to look – drugs in the broadest sense are a hot topic in Peru which can easily and quickly get you in lots of trouble and danger.
-Therefore, before even starting to introduce you to the local situation and laws, best stay away from illicit substances and people producing, selling, and using them.
+Even though readily available -if you know where to look - drugs in the broadest sense are a hot topic in Peru which can easily and quickly get you in lots of trouble and danger.
+Therefore, before introducing you to the local situation and laws, we recommend best stay away from any illicit substances and people producing, selling, and using them.

 - Coca leaves & Cocaine in Peru

 - Ayahuasca, shamanism and healing rituals in Peru

 Since ancient times, the cultivation of coca leaves (the raw material required to make cocaine) has a cultural and social significance for the indigenous people of Peru.
 To this day, the stimulant effects of the coca leaf are used for medical purposes and in traditional religious ceremonies.

 For these purposes only, the cultivation and usage of coca leaves are legal in Peru.
 So, chewing coca leaves is legal.
 The same applies to drinking Mate de coca (coca tea) which is sold on every market and in every supermarket.
 This tea made from coca leaves can be considered a staple, especially in the Peruvian Andes and is often recommended to travelers to prevent and relieve the symptoms of Altitude Sickness.
 Legal and available in Peru are also coca flour, coca energy drinks, coca energy bars, coca sweats and chewing gums, which all only use the leaves of the coca plant.

 However, please be aware that these in Peru legal products may violate the laws of other countries and be prohibited.
 Bringing them over the border to other countries might result in hefty fines or even imprisonment for drug possession / smuggling.
 You should also know that the consumption may result in a positive drug test for cocaine.